AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 ### Iterative operations on arrays

-You can iteratively loop through arrays and map them to a target schema by using the `ATTRIBUTE` source type.
+Using the `ATTRIBUTE` source type, you can iteratively loop through arrays and map them to a target schema by using a wildcard index (`[*]`).
 An example of this mapping can be found below:

 **Sample JSON file**